Over 100,000 rod/days to choose from!

 There is excellent bank side access to all pools and guests often comment on how well maintained Dalguise is.

-Dalguise provides excellent but reasonably priced salmon fishing for a maximum of six bank rods with the option, at no additional cost, of using the boat for the purposes of 'harling' should the water conditions dictate (mainly early or late season and at the sole discretion of the Ghillie).
+Dalguise provides excellent but reasonably priced salmon fishing for a maximum of seven bank rods with the option, at no additional cost, of using the boat for the purposes of 'harling' should the water conditions dictate (mainly early or late season and at the sole discretion of the Ghillie).

 Dalguise has nine major named pools several of which can only be described as a fly fishers dream.
 Within most of these major pools there are distinctly different and separate 'bits' resulting in a pool count closer to fifteen.
-The beat can fish well in all heights of water and, dependant on the time of year, water height and temperature, The ghillie will advise on the most likely pools, 'taking places' and tactics.
+The beat can fish well in all heights of water, dependant on the time of year, water height and temperature, The ghillie will advise on the most likely pools, 'taking places' and tactics.
 Please note that the services of the Ghillie are to be shared amongst the party but if a guest/s require the services of an additional or 'dedicated' Ghillie this can be arranged at a reasonable daily rate.